jroblak/jroblak.github.com/_posts/2020-05-18-northsec-severityhighprotector.md

 }
 {% endhighlight %}

 Finally, `Unprotect`.
-First, this checked if the password passed via `STDIN` matched the hash of the password stored in the encrypted file.
-Next, it performed a simple decryption.
+This checked if the password passed via `STDIN` matched the hash of the password stored in the encrypted file.
+Then it performed a simple decryption.
 {% highlight csharp %}
 private void CreateAes()
 internal void Unprotect(string filename)